 3. Torrey Pines State Beach offers hiking and a beach day

 Torrey Pines State Beach is actually a beach and nature reserve.
 There are 2,000 acres throughout the park to be explored.
-Families with younger children might want to head straight for the beach, but for those wanting to explore the diverse landscape, unique terrain, and fauna of the area, plan on parking in the pay lot off the highway and bringing hiking boots.
+Families with younger children might want to head straight for the beach, but for those wanting to explore the diverse landscape, unique terrain, and fauna of the area, plan on parking in the pay lot off the highway and bringing hiking boots (if hiking is your thing, don’t miss these hikes in San Diego).

 FYI: The bluffs that overlook the beach have been known to collapse, so be careful when going near the edge.
 This is also a popular jumping off point for paragliding and kids will enjoy watching them above and possibly spotting the occasional dolphin or whale out in the ocean.

-5. Carlsbad’s beaches are relaxing after a stop at Legoland
+5. Carlsbad beaches are relaxing after a stop at Legoland

 Many families visit Carlsbad for its major attraction, Legoland, but the city happens to be home to a seven mile stretch of some of the best beaches in San Diego county.
 From South Ponto Beach on its southern end to Tamarack Beach on the north, the beaches have something for everyone.